TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

 ## Working with Theme Builder

-Most operations around configuring the rendering in tcMenu are done using `TcThemeBuilder`, to use if we first include it:
+Theme builder is by far the easiest way to modify how rendering works and you can use theme builder in two ways.
+Either to completely define how drawing takes place (this is what the theme does), or just to override a few settings in your project files.
+The class itself is called `TcThemeBuilder`, to use if we first include it:

     #include <graphics/TcThemeBuilder.h>